CS-DS-125/125book/py4e_rst/07-files.rst

 The ``exit`` function terminates the program.
 It is a function that we call that never returns.
-Now when our user (or QA team) types in silliness or bad file names, we “catch” them and recover gracefully:
+Now when our user (or QA team) types in silliness or bad file names, we "catch" them and recover gracefully:

 ::